 Recreational Vehicles & Towing Trailers

 British Columbians enjoy recreational activities throughout the year.
-Whether heading out camping, taking a trip in your recreational vehicle, or hauling your boat, bike, snowmobile or utility trailer, these tips will help you get you where you are going safely.
+Whether heading out camping, taking a trip in your recreational vehicle, or hauling your boat, bike, off-road vehicles, snowmobile or utility trailer, these tips will help you get you where you are going safely.

 - Provincial Rest Areas

 Taking a driving break?
 Look for rest areas that can accommodate large vehicles with pull through parking and plenty of space.

 - Find out winter tire and chain requirements for your recreational vehicle in the winter

 - Find out about recreation opportunities in B.C.

 If you tow a load that is too heavy for your vehicle, you create a potential safety risk for yourself and others on the road.

 Motor Vehicle Act Regulations in B.C. prohibit the operation of vehicles that are unsafe or improperly loaded and exceed either the Gross Axle Rating (GAWR) or the Gross Vehicle Weight Rating (GVWR).
 These regulations apply to recreational towing, utility towing and boat towing.

 - Trailer Towing FAQ (PDF - May 2008)